Out with the old (computers), in with the new (year). But what about your hardware and software,

-Ask yourself: how much does is your organisation spending each year to support and maintain older systems?
+Ask yourself: how much does is your organization spend each year to support and maintain older systems?
 Intel estimates that it costs an average of $350.87 a year to maintain a fleet of 20 desktops over four years old. (source: Intel)

 Old systems will perform slower and may require fixes more often than up-to-date systems.
 On top of the maintenance and support costs mentioned above, this also means hours of lost productivity and often times frustration on the employee whose system is under-performing.
 A Tech aisle study found that workers lose on average 42 work hours (more than a week!) per year because of old PCs.

 Newer systems on the other hand will usually enhance productivity and efficiency.
-Your users will benefit of a faster system, improved user interfaces and workflows.
+Your users will benefit from a faster system, improved user interfaces, and workflows.

-Ask yourself: what is the anticipated productivity and efficiency gain from upgrading your hardware and software?
+Ask yourself: what are the anticipated productivity and efficiency gains from upgrading your hardware and software?
 Estimate the annual cost of not purchasing these.

-Techaisle conducted a recent study which found that PCs older than 4 years suffered 53 percent more security breaches then newer systems.
-It’s not the hardware itself that directly makes old systems more susceptible to cyber attacks.
+Techaisle conducted a recent study that found that PCs older than 4 years suffered 53 percent more security breaches than newer systems.
+It’s not the hardware itself that directly makes old systems more susceptible to cyber-attacks.
 Rather, the cause is that these systems are not performant enough to support newer and more secure software.
-Or even more often, that companies don’t see the value in investing in updated software.
+Or even more often, those companies don’t see the value in investing in updated software.

 With cyberattacks increasing at a staggering rate, it really should be a top priority for all organizations to keep their systems up to date. (read Why you need to stop using Microsoft Office 2007 as soon as possible)